kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 ## Overview

-While each and every specify supercomputer looks different there are some common features that we can describe.
+While each and every specific supercomputer looks different there are some common features that can be described.

 In general, such a system is composed of several _individual computers_ which are called **nodes**.
 Several nodes are combined inside a **rack**.

 Quite often, the cooling and networking is done within the racks.
-I.e., for cooling this is either (warm) water cooling that runs through each node or the one of the doors and the heat from the nodes spread via normal fans.
+I.e., for cooling this is either (warm) water cooling that runs through each node or to one of the doors and the heat from the nodes spread via normal fans.
-For the network whe have a switch in each rack that connects to the nodes.
+For the network we have a switch in each rack that connects to the nodes.

 In general we try to have a homogeneous architecture, i.e. homogeneous nodes in one rack.